Andy-Big/MKS-DLP-alter/README.md

 ## 22.09.2020 Updates
 **Added/changed:**
 + Add current height in printing progress.
++ Automatic exit from screensaver mode at the end of printing.
 * Fixed UV-LCD initialization.
 * Now, when switching to a screensaver, power consumption is reduced as much as possible, to less than 0.8 watts.